 MSF Says May Have To Halt Gaza Operations In March

-Israel confirmed on Thursday it is barring 37 major international humanitarian organisations from entering the Gaza Strip, accusing them of failing to provide the list of their employees' names, which is now officially required for "security" reasons.
+Israel confirmed on Thursday it is baring 37 major international humanitarian organisations from entering the Gaza Strip, accusing them of failing to provide the list of their employees' names, which is now officially required for“security” reasons.

-MSF called this demand a "scandalous intrusion" but Israel says is needed to stop jihadists from infiltrating into humanitarian structures.
+MSF called this demand a“scandalous intrusion” but Israel says is needed to stop fighters from infiltrating into humanitarian structures.

 “To work in Palestine, in the occupied Palestinian territories, we have to be registered...
 That registration expired on December 31, 2025,” said Isabelle Defourny, a physician and president of MSF France, on France Inter.